visualia/visualia/docs/integrations.md

 ## p5

-Creative coding framework [p5](https://p5js.org/), a popular implementation of Processing framework in Javascript, can easily integrated with Visualia and they can even share global variables.
+[p5](https://p5js.org/), a popular creative coding framework can easily integrated with Visualia and they can even share global variables.

 #### Inline the p5 sketch onto the page